Up to 50% off sofas & mattresses — limited‑time deals.

 Assembly 3.5 More pieces and alignment steps than the sleeper sofa

-Cleaning 3.5 Easy routine care; limited washability
+Cleaning 3.5 Easy routine care, but limited washability

 Overall 3.7 Best for lounge-first households that host sometimes